-- 3.7.8 Should the Proposed Development gain consent, a Community Benefit Fund would be made available to the community as set out in the Pre-Application Consultation (PAC) Report and Socio-economic Report which accompany this application.
-This is offered on the basis of a payment per MW of installed electricity generating capacity at the Scottish Government recommended rate at the time of commissioning the Proposed Development.
-At present the recommended rate is £5,000 per MW (index linked) of installed electricity generating capacity of the wind farm.
-The Proposed Development will also provide a Science, Technology, Engineering and Mathematics (STEM) fund for the locally community of £10,000 per annum during the operational period of the Proposed Development. - 3.7.9 Should there be an interest for local groups or organisations to have a financial interest in the Proposed Development, the Applicant would be willing to engage locally in order to bring this forward.
+- 3.7.13 Should the Proposed Development gain consent, a Community Benefit Fund would be made available to the community as set out in Chapter 14 and within the PAC Report.
+This is offered on the basis of a payment per MW of installed electricity generating capacity at the Scottish Government's recommended rate at the time of commissioning the Proposed Development.
+At present, the recommended rate is £5,000 per MW (index-linked) of installed electricity generating capacity.
+It is estimated that, depending on the type of investment selected, the community benefit fund alone would accrue benefits to the local economy of approximately £12.6 million over the 50-year life of the Proposed Development. - 3.7.14 Should there be an interest for local groups or organisations to have a financial interest in the Proposed Development, the Applicant would be willing to engage locally in order to bring this forward.
 This would offer local community groups the ability to invest in and acquire a share of the Proposed Development.
 The local communities would see a return on investment through profits produced throughout the lifetime of the Proposed Development.
 Local Energy Scotland can provide independent advice and support to communities interested in the shared ownership opportunity.
 Further details of the consultation effort associated with and response from communities is provided in the PAC Report accompanying the application.